 - USB tethering allows computers to use mobile phone's internet access (but it doesn't mean it will).
 In case you have a limited mobile data plan this may be a potential problem.

 Wired network connection (USB-C Ethernet adapter)

 USB-C type port is becoming standard on many Android phones these days and it is possible to use USB-C Ethernet adapters to connect your Android device to a wired local network (LAN).
-Wired network connection should be more stable than connection over Wi-Fi.
+The wired network connection should be more stable than the connection over Wi-Fi.

 Bluetooth is wireless point-to-point connection between your computer and remote device.
 It is a secure and convenient connection, but requires both computer and remote device to have compatible bluetooth radio available.

 In the screen above you can see a Bluetooth connection wizard page that guides you through the process of bluetooth and DesktopSMS app pairing.
 The process has two steps, first is bluetooth pairing (pairing on a operating system level, e.g. Windows and Android), followed by DesktopSMS pairing step.

 Discovering bluetooth devices